 - Traction devices.
 We use Hillsound Trail Crampons (Amazon).
 They have a bit more bite than micro spikes but are still pretty light.

 - Rain paints.
 One downside of my go-to hiking pants, the Prana Zions, is that if they soak through, they can take a long time to dry.
 For trips when heavy rain is a strong possibility, I’ve added Mountain Hardware Ozonic pants (Amazon).
-So far, I’m happy with them.
+They’ve kept me dry through long hikes on some very wet days.

 - Standard trail stuff, in a mesh sack: